jennybehre/Object_Detection_in_an_Urban_Environment/README.md

 ## Submission Template

 ### Project overview
-This section should contain a brief description of the project and what we are trying to achieve.
-Why is object detection such an important component of self driving car systems?

 The goal of the project is to detect objects like pedestrians, vehicles and cyclists in the Waymo Open dataset.
 The base of the assignment is a neural network called Segnet.
 The first step is to explore the several images of the dataset and split them for training, validation and testing.
 Additionally it is necessary to adopt different strategies to improve the model and get better results.
 Object detection is an essential component of a self driving car.
 The system must understand the environment, otherwise it is not able to locate and navigate through it.
 Especially for safety reasons you need to know which of the objects are human beings or which are static or dynamic objects to make predictions.

 ### Set up
-This section should contain a brief description of the steps to follow to run the code for this repository.

 I used the Udacity workspace to run the code for this repository.
 To reproduce the results copy the files into the workspace and follow the instruction which is given in the README.md of the project.

 ### Dataset
 #### Dataset analysis
-This section should contain a quantitative and qualitative description of the dataset.
-It should include images, charts and other visualizations.

 With the Exploratory Data Analysis.ipynb jupyter notebook it is possible to look at several images from the Waymo Open dataset.
 Vehicles are marked with red, pedestrians with blue and cyclists with green rectangles.
 As you can see in the following images the dataset contains images with perfect weather conditions like a clear blue sky but there are also blurred images because of rainy or foggy weather, images with wet streets or really dark or light images.
 Also there are images with occlusion due raindrops or other objects.
 Additionally there are differences regarding the amount of objects like cars or pedestrians crossing the street.

 ![image](images/Dataset_1.png)